Eggplant is one of the healthiest vegetables and fruits. (Source: iStock) |

 Carrot

-“Carrot skin is thin, edible, and packed with nutrients, including antioxidants, vitamins C and B3, fiber, and phytonutrients,” says Gopal.
+“Carrot skin is thin, edible, and packed with nutrients, including antioxidants, vitamin C, B3, fiber, and phytonutrients,” says Gopal.

 These nutrients are known for their immune-boosting properties, maintaining healthy skin and vision.
-The beta-carotene content that gives carrots their vibrant orange color contributes to improved digestion and overall health.
+The beta-carotene content, which gives carrots their vibrant orange color, contributes to improved digestion and overall health.

 Cucumber